jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ![Jenkins Logo](/images/slides/jenkins-logo.png)  ![GitHub Actions Logo](/images/slides/github-actions-logo.png)

 {{% note %}}
-**Infrastructure as Code (IaC):** Tools like Terraform and AWS CloudFormation enabled developers to define infrastructure through code, making setup reproducible and scalable.
+Tools like Terraform and AWS CloudFormation enabled developers to define infrastructure through code, making setup reproducible and scalable.

-**DevOps and Continuous Integration/Continuous Deployment (CI/CD):** The integration of development environments with CI/CD pipelines and DevOps practices streamlined the development process, allowing for faster and more reliable builds and deployments.
+The integration of development environments with CI/CD pipelines and DevOps practices streamlined the development process, allowing for faster and more reliable builds and deployments.
 {{% /note %}}

 ---